lingtalfi/Kit_PicassoWidget/doc/api/Ling/Kit_PicassoWidget/WidgetHandler/PicassoWidgetHandler.md

     This is the absolute path to the widget base directory, which is used when the widgetConf specifies a relative widgetDir property.
     See more information in the class description.

+- <span id="property-showCssNuggetHeaders"><b>showCssNuggetHeaders</b></span>

+    This property holds the showCssNuggetHeaders for this instance.
+    Whether or not to show some headers along with the css nuggets (aka css code blocks).
+    This might be useful for debugging, if you print all your nuggets in a compiled file, to better spot the provenance for each nugget.